-An Application for a Building Permit, Works Permit or Demolition Authorisation can only be lodged once a Development Application has approval from JAH.
+An Application for a Building Permit, Works Permit or Demolition Authorisation can only be lodged once a Development Application (if required) has approval from JAH.
+All permit applications must be submitted to the Airport Building controller through Jandakot Airport

 A Building Permit, Works Permit, or Demolition Authorisation must be obtained from the Airport Building Controller (ABC) before any building works can commence on site (whether or not the works involve minor structures or minor works, which do not require Development Approval).